IRFM/IMASViz/doc/source/manual/scripting.rst

 -----------------

 This subsection will cover the basic procedure of writing a Python3 script that can be used with :guilabel:`IMASViz`.
-Few such working script examples can already be found in project GIT repository
+Few such working script examples are shown in section :ref:`scripting_examples`.
+The same examples can be found in project GIT repository
 `here <https://git.iter.org/projects/VIS/repos/viz/browse/imasviz/VizExamples?at=refs%2Fheads%2Fviz2.0_develop>`_.